 - Heart Disease: Coronary artery disease, heart failure, and prior heart attacks weaken the heart, raising the risk of arrhythmias.

-- High Blood Pressure: Over time, high blood pressure strains the heart, often leading to irregular beats.
+- High Blood Pressure: Over time, high blood pressure strains the heart, often leading to irregular beats and atrial fibrillation.

 - Electrolyte Imbalances: Key minerals like potassium, calcium, and magnesium affect heart function.
 Imbalances in these minerals can disrupt the heart’s electrical signals.